mars-college/mars.radio/_pages/martians.md

                         <div class="text">
                                 <h2>Kir</h2>
                                 <span>planet dikhroos</span>
-                                <p>Hailing from the land of dichroic projections, Kirby's here to bring the rainbows to Mars.
-Geometry, Symmetry, and artistic creation, Bob Rossian she'll bring the sparkle to your terra-forms.</p>
+                                <p>Hailing from the land of dichroic projections, Kir here to bring the rainbows to Mars.
+Geometry, Symmetry, and Artistry, with a Bob Rossian flair she'll bring the sparkle to your terra-forms.</p>
                         </div>
                 </li>
                 <li>